 The QFC Regulatory Authority provides end of service benefits to its employees.
-The entitlement to these benefits is based upon the employee's final salary and length of service, subject to the completion of a minimum service period from 1 January 2017.
+The entitlement to these benefits is based upon the employee's final salary and length of service, subject to the completion of a minimum service period from January 1, 2017.
+The maximum number of Qualifying Years of Service in respect of employees' end of service benefit under this policy is 10 years and 20 years for Expat and Qatari Employees respectively.
 The end of service benefit is payable upon resignation or termination of the employee.
 The expected costs of these benefits are accrued over the period of employment.